robolectric/robolectric/quick-start.html.md

 * Add your app's project as a project dependency to the build path of your test project.

-* Add a new JUnit run/debug launch configuration to run the tests in the test folder.
+* _Important!_ Add a new JUnit run/debug launch configuration to run the tests in the test folder.
 There may be a warning that multiple launchers are available, make sure to select the Eclipse JUnit Launcher instead of the Android JUnit Launcher.
 <b>Set the working directory to be the root of your main project, not that of your test project.</b>